jahaltom/mtDNA-Pre-term-birth-association-/CopyNumber/README.md

 ...
 ```
 ### CollectWgsMetrics explained

+#### What CollectWgsMetrics Does in This Workflow

+Picard `CollectWgsMetrics` is used to estimate **nuclear (autosomal) sequencing depth**, which is required to normalize mitochondrial coverage into copy number.

+#### Purpose in this pipeline

+- Computes coverage statistics across the genome
+- Restricted to **autosomes (chromosomes 1–22)** using an interval list
+- Applies quality filters to remove low-confidence reads and bases
+- Produces a robust estimate of typical nuclear depth

+#### Key output used

+The workflow extracts:

+MEDIAN_COVERAGE

+This represents:
+- The median per-base sequencing depth across autosomes
+- A stable estimate of diploid nuclear coverage

+#### Role in mtDNA copy number

+This value is used as the denominator in the mtCN calculation.

+### Parametersv:
 #### INTERVALS
 - Interval list specifying genomic regions to analyze
 - In this workflow: autosomes only (chromosomes 1–22)